martinghunt/ziplign/paper/paper.md

 Ziplign is intended for microbiologists with no command line experience.
 As such, no use of a terminal is required.
 First, two genomes must be provided, either with an NCBI accession or by dragging-and-dropping local files.
-FASTA, FASTQ, GFF3, EMBL and GenBank file formats are supported, optionally with gzip, bzip2 or xz compression.
+FASTA, FASTQ, GFF3, EMBL, and GenBank file formats are supported, optionally with gzip, bzip2 or xz compression.
 Genome sequences and annotation are automatically downloaded when an accession is used.
-Ziplign runs blastn from the NCBI blast+ suite to generate the matches between the two genomes.
-The blastn options are configurable by the user.
+Ziplign runs BLASTN from the NCBI BLAST+ suite to generate the matches between the two genomes.
+The BLASTN options are configurable by the user.

 Genomes are displayed at the top and bottom of the window, with BLAST matches